 Allocation of rooms

-Daily average room rates for undergraduates, including utilities and services is £23.41 for shared facilities and £25.75 for en-suite rooms, subject to annual review.
-The most common length of an undergraduate contract is 177 days.
+Daily average room rates for undergraduates, including utilities and services is £26.68 for a standard room (shared facilities) and £28.34 for en-suite rooms, subject to annual review.
+(En-suite rooms are available to undergraduates from their second year onwards).
+The most common length of an undergraduate contract is 186 days, with all licences starting on a Sunday.

 You are required to pay the first term’s room rent in advance.
 Accommodation charges cover light, hot water, background heating, and cooking facilities.
 There is also a fixed annual surcharge to cover any additional electricity used in rooms.